 Xero support if you run into difficulties is unfortunately basic.
 Xero expects that you get support from your bookkeeper or accountant.
 The amount of online help is copious, at least.

 Xero's transaction limits: This is a confusing picture, partly because the internet never forgets.
 Xero has been around for a while, and the business was unwilling to overcommit, leading to the infamous "1000 transactions a month" rule, a statement which is at least five years old.
 In the meantime Xero's backend resources have increased enormously.
-However, the problem we have is that Xero will not commit to anything, and there is no good way to size in advance.
+However, the problem we have is that Xero will not commit to anything above this old limit, and there is no good way to size in advance.
 Transactions are not very well defined: is it a bank statement line, an invoice line, an invoice ....?
-Xero now hedges.
+Xero is vague.
 A bit like Captain Barbosa, these are now "guidelines" rather than actual rules, and Xero support invites users experiencing problems to get in touch with support.
 It is clear from forum discussions that performance degrades at some point, and this point is easily reached if Xero is treated as a retail POS, which can generate many customers and many invoices.
 For medium sized businesses, treat Xero as a back end and take only consolidated figures.
 In fact, if you use a cloud POS like Kounta, this is what happens in the integration to Xero.
 If the integration you use doesn't do it, an option may be to consolidate transactions after they arrive in Xero.

 However, consolidation is not a good option for open documents (unpaid invoices), so consolidation is an option for retail, but not for complex wholesalers.

 To try to bring some certainty to this (and comfort for our clients), GrowthPath conducts stress testing.
 Some of GrowthPath's generic Xero stress test results are published here.
 In our testing, Xero performs better than you would expect if you were guided by the "1000 transactions" rule.